gregoryjscott/Simpler/README.md

         }
     }

 Sub-task injection gives you just enough power to do testing by allowing for mocking sub-task behavior in tests.
-No need for repository non-sense when it's only purpose is for testing.
+No need for repository nonsense when it's only purpose is for testing.

 ###"What about database interaction?"